 There are several configuration options associated with the I2C interface.
 One of these is to enable the function which selects the SIM pins rather than normal I/O pins.
 Note that if the configuration option does not select the SIM function then the SIMEN bit in the SIMCTL0 register will have no effect.
 A configuration option exists to allow a clock other than the system clock to drive the I2C interface.
 Another configuration option determines the debounce time of the I2C interface.
-This uses the internal clock to in effect add a debounce time to the external clock to reduce the possibility of glitches on the clock line causing erroneous operation.
+This uses the internal clock to reduce the possibility of glitches on the clock line causing erroneous operation.
 The debounce time, if selected, can be chosen to be either 1 or 2 system clocks.

-SIM Function SIM function SIM interface or SEG pins I 2 C clock I 2 C runs without internal clock Disable/Enable I 2 C debounce No debounce, 1 system clock; 2 system clocks
+SIM Function SIM function SIM interface or SEG pins I 2 C clock l 2 C runs without internal clock Disable/Enable I 2 C debounce No debounce, 1 system clock; 2 system clocks